 Tai Kwun

 While not a museum in the strictest sense of the word, we love the combination of historical exhibits, heritage and contemporary art at Tai Kwun.
 With over 170 years of history, it is so easy to step back in time as you explore the old Central Police Station and prison.
-There are free tours, interactive displays and you can even peek inside the old jail cells.
-Always check the website for the latest exhibition and events in town.
+There are free tours and interactive displays and you can even peek inside the old jail cells.
+Always check the website for the latest exhibitions and events in town.

 How much: Free, although some exhibitions may have an entry fee